kevints/mesos-framework-api/README.md

 (SchedulerDriver+Scheduler and ExecutorDriver+Executor).

 NOTE: This code relies on undocumented internal Mesos APIs and is only intended as a proof of concept.
-Also note that currently the only operation implemented is unauthenticated framework registration.

 Dependencies
 ============